submariner-io/submariner-website/src/content/quickstart/openshift/ready_clusters.md

 when using IPSEC.
 In addition we use port 4800/UDP to encapsulate traffic from the worker nodes to the gateway nodes and ensuring that Pod IP addresses are preserved.

-Additionally, the default Openshift deployments don't allow assigning an elastic public IP to existing worker nodes, something that it's necessary at least on one end of the IPSEC connections.
+Additionally, the default OpenShift deployments don't allow assigning an elastic public IP to existing worker nodes, something that it's necessary at least on one end of the IPSEC connections.

 To handle all those details we provide a script that will prepare your AWS OpenShift deployment